Envrionment

 Waste generation

-Based on our Sustainability management policy, the Group aims to contribute broadly to society through our business activities.
-Since fiscal 2011, we have been cooperating with the issue-specific training program "Fundamentals of Solid Waste Management" hosted by the Japan International Cooperation Agency (JICA) Kansai.
+In accordance with its Sustainability Management Policy, the Group aims to contribute to society at large through its business activities.
+Since FY2011, we have been cooperating with the Knowledge Co-Creation Program “Basics of Solid Waste Management,” a training program hosted by the Kansai Center of the Japan International Cooperation Agency (JICA).

-By continuing to actively cooperate with JICA training programs, we aim to contribute to solving the world's waste problems through our "refuse compactors."
+By continuing to actively cooperate with JICA trainings, we aim to contribute to solving the world’s waste issues with our refuse compactors.

 Protecting Water Resources and Reducing Water Use